 GoldieBlox has a mission to reach out to girls at a young age and introduce them to Science, Technology, Engineering, and Mathematics (STEM).
-The company has adopted ways of empowering girls to look at STEM differently and inspire them to be the innovators of the future.
+The company has adopted ways of empowering girls to look at STEM differently and inspiring them to be innovators of the future.

 The main goal of GoldieBlox is to build self-confidence and inspire young girls by creating fun ways of learning STEM.
 It sells toys that teach and conducts a creative campaign to celebrate female STEM role models.